 Before weighing up all the conclusions, we can draw from this guide, let’s look at these changes in detail concentrating on areas which caused problems in the past and ones which were picked out for criticism in the research we’ve studied.

 FCA regulations were concerned that companies’ APR should feature prominently in advertisements and on company websites.
 This is to ensure complete transparency of the terms of the loan.
 In research, many consumers have made it clear that they didn’t understand its meaning.
-However, lenders’ use of a pictorial slider means that all of them can grasp how much the final cost of their short-term loan will be as explained in Ch.2 and this is the single most important piece of information for most people.
+However, lenders’ use of a pictorial slider means that all of them can grasp how much the final cost of their short term loan will be, and this is the single most important piece of information for most people.
 This is a key improvement in the industry since before 2014.
 Many people were borrowing then without a clear idea of how much they’d have to repay.

 Nobody takes out a loan with the intention of defaulting.
 One area which they picked for criticism was the fact that many borrowers were unaware of how much their payday UK loan would cost if they missed one or more payments.
 Nor were they aware of how much they could save if they paid back their loan early.
 Citizens Advice recommended that these two pieces of information should also be in the Consumer Credit Sourcebook.
 In this way, borrowers could make a well-informed decision.

 The CMA agreed with their recommendations.
-They also believed that greater transparency could be possible if borrowers were able to research the market and compare the prices of loans from different companies as explained in Ch.7.
+They also believed that greater transparency could be possible if borrowers were able to research the market and compare the prices of loans from different companies.
 This suggestion has since become the law.
 As of June 2017, all payday loan providers must appear on at least one online price comparison site.
 How much this will improve customers’ payday loan experience remains to be seen.

 Affordability and Credit Checks